-- 2.11 During the year, monthly trading cash receipts from sales of tickets after deduction of prize monies continue to grow.
-Historically, by December the Fund holds substantial cash balances due to compounding monthly ticket net inflows and large ticket sales from the Christmas Charity Draw. - 2.12 Each year in March/April, a substantial payment is made to the Association of Jersey Charities, which coincides with the presentation of the previous year's annual accounts to the States. - 2.13 In order to meet the Fund's purpose, the investment strategy's emphasis is on security, maintenance of capital value, flexibility and a very high level of liquidity rather than on investment growth.

-- 2.14 The long-term investment strategy is to hold all assets in cash and short-term instruments, such as Certificates of Deposits.
-As many of the significant cash-flows occur annually, some of the cash may be invested on a longer-term basis (i.e. greater than 3 months). - 2.15 The intention is that this Fund, apart from any cash balances required as working balances, will be able to participate in the Common Investment Fund, as explained in Section 3 of this Appendix.
-Initially, assets will be held in the Consolidated Fund in the form of cash balances and short-term instruments, such as Certificates of Deposits. - 2.16 The cash holdings invested in the Consolidated Fund are subject to the following restrictions -
+- 2.1 During the year, monthly trading cash receipts from sales of tickets after deduction of prize monies continue to grow.
+Historically, by December, the Fund holds substantial cash balances due to compounding monthly ticket net inflows and large ticket sales from the Christmas Charity Draw. - 2.2 Each year in March/April, a substantial payment is made to the Association of Jersey Charities, which coincides with the presentation of the previous year's annual accounts to the States. - 2.3 In order to meet the Fund's purpose, the investment strategy's emphasis is on security, maintenance of capital value, flexibility and a very high level of liquidity, rather than on investment growth. - 2.4 The long-term investment strategy is to hold all assets in cash and short-term instruments, such as Certificates of Deposits.
+As many of the significant cash-flows occur annually, some of the cash may be invested on a longer-term basis (i.e. greater than 3 months). - 2.5 The intention is that this Fund, apart from any cash balances required as working balances, will be able to participate in the Common Investment Fund. - 2.6 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.7 Other asset class-specific limits, such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.8 No off-balance-sheet vehicles are permitted.